 A gift doesn’t have to be expensive to be treasured.
-(In fact, depending on the scope of your portfolio, you might be subject to FINRA rules that prohibit you from giving a gift that’s more than $100 in value.)
-If your gift follows the 3 Ps – practical, premium quality, personalized – your clients are bound to appreciate it instead of just saying thanks and tucking it away forever.
+(In fact, depending on the scope of your portfolio, you might be subject to FINRA rules or other federal and state regulations around giving or receiving client gifts.)
+If your gift follows the 3 Ps — practical, premium quality, personalized — your clients are bound to appreciate it instead of just saying thanks and tucking it away forever.
 These 3 Ps help you stand out in a sea of swag.
 For example, while metal water bottles are a common and practical gift, most of them make the contents taste metallic.
-But if you were to gift your client a Yeti water bottle – both practical and of premium quality – that you personalized with either your logo or a quote your client is fond of, the recipient will appreciate this attention to detail … and actually use the gift.
+But if you were to gift your client a higher end water bottle — both practical and of premium quality — that you personalized with either your logo or a quote your client is fond of, the recipient will appreciate this attention to detail … and may actually use the gift.

 2. Use your connections to make connections.

 Know an organization that could benefit from your client’s product or service?
 Someone else who could help your client with a challenge they’ve let you know about?
 Are you connected with someone your client is a fan of in the business or entertainment world?
 Make an introduction!
 This kind of gesture demonstrates how much you’re listening to your client and considering their needs.

 Sometimes the best way to say thank you to clients is to do just that – say thank you.
 And by taking the time to sit down and craft a handwritten thank-you note, get the correct postage and mail it, your client will know that you’re not just saying it to say it – especially in a society where you could do that far quicker via text or email.